 - We serve food to our guests that is predominantly organic and home produced:

 - Organic free range eggs from pure breed hens (Scots Grey)

 - Organic pork – we cure our own bacon (Colin has a wood smoked cold-smoker) and make our own sausages

 - Home produced organic chicken and turkey

 - Fairtrade and organic tea and coffee

 - The animals we rear for meat are all rare or minority native breeds as we are conscious of supporting breed diversity in British farming.
 So we rear Soay sheep, Golden Guernsey and Bagot goats and Oxford Sandy & Black and British Saddleback pigs.

 - Over 22 billion plastic bottles are discarded around the world each year.
 We aim to reduce this by providing tap water for our guests which has been purified with Binchotan charcoal.

 - We have a large polytunnel and kitchen garden and all our vegetables are grown organically and we are self sufficient in most vegetables.

 - The soft fruit is for making all of own own preserves (we also use foraged fruit and our neighbour’s gluts of berries).

-- Nothing from our kitchen garden is wasted – what we don’t eat, we preserve and freeze, or we feed to our pigs and compost.
+- Nothing from our kitchen garden is wasted – what we don’t eat, we preserve and freeze, or we feed to our pigs (uncooked) and compost.